godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

 this, manually deleting nodes is much simpler than it appears.
 Just free the base node and everything else in the sub-tree goes away with it.

-However, it might happen very often that we might want to delete a node that is currently "blocked" this means, the node is emitting a signal or calling a function.
+However, it might happen very often that we want to delete a node that is currently "blocked", because it is emitting a signal or calling a function.
 This will result in crashing the game.
 Running Godot in the debugger often will catch this case and warn you about it.

-The safest way to delete a node is by using :ref:`Node.queue_free() <class_Node_queue_free>` instead.
-This erases the node during idle, safely.
+The safest way to delete a node is by using :ref:`Node.queue_free() <class_Node_queue_free>`.
+This erases the node safely during idle.

 ::